You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 Is it common to experience bleeding during early pregnancy?

-Light spotting in early pregnancy is common and often harmless—think implantation bleeding, cervical irritation, or a tiny sub-chorionic hematoma.
-Still, any bleeding during pregnancy deserves a quick call to your clinician to rule out miscarriage or ectopic pregnancy.
+Light spotting in early pregnancy is not unusual and is often harmless—possible causes include implantation bleeding, cervical irritation, or a subchorionic hematoma.
+Still, any bleeding during pregnancy deserves a quick call to your clinician to rule out more serious causes such as miscarriage or ectopic pregnancy.

 Can hormonal imbalances cause unusual bleeding?